Damir94/100-Days-Of-Devops/day-49/README.md

-# Creating an HTTPD Deployment in Kubernetes
+# 100 Days 0f Devops - Day 49: Creating an HTTPD Deployment in Kubernetes

 ## Overview
 As part of the Nautilus DevOps team’s journey into Kubernetes-based application management, one team member was assigned to deploy an Apache HTTP Server (httpd) using a Kubernetes Deployment.